sage-code/maj/alphabet.md

 **notes:**
 * the order of letters is different from ISO standard;
-* letters name start with the letter it represents;
+* each letter is associated with a word;

 Latin | IPA  | MAJ | Maj Name
 ------|------|-----|-----------